Advisory Review Panel

 No person, or any member of their immediate family, who is an employee of an organization with a current grant application may serve on the Advisory Review Panel during that annual grant cycle.
 Immediate family refers to spouse/partner, parent, child, stepchild or grandchild.

-All panel members must sign a Conflict of Interest statement disclosing involvement with all current grant applicants, including but not limited to Board service.
+All panel members must sign a conflict of interest statement disclosing involvement with all current grant applicants, including but not limited to Board service.

-Cultural Affairs Commissioners who are ex-officio Board members or liaisons with arts organizations as part of their Commission duties may participate on an Advisory Review Panel, but recuse themselves during discussion of that project.
+Arts and Culture Advisory Commissioners who are ex-officio Board members or liaisons with arts organizations as part of their Commission duties may participate on an Advisory Review Panel, but recuse themselves during discussion of that project.

 The names of Advisory Review Panel members will be kept confidential until the grants are announced.